Ebook Formats Explained for Beginners

 If you want your ebook app to be downloaded from the Appstore for iPhones, or the Play Store for Androids or the Windows Phone Store, then export mobile apps.
 Sounds like a big step?
 Don’t worry, we’ll guide you through when the time comes.

-All that applies to ebook apps above applies to ebook libraries as well.
+All that applies to ebook apps above also applies to ebook libraries as well.
 You first create your library, then add ebooks to your library.
 You can add books as a whole, or chapter by chapter.
 Then export your ebook library as web, desktop, and mobile apps.

 When to Decide